 Dance studio software is essential when it comes to keeping your dance studio tuition and finances organized, and it’s also a small business tax deduction.

 It’s an investment that helps you keep your business running smoothly.
 Other technology costs may include costs for actual hardware (like laptops or new monitors), other software you use to manage your business, and hosting fees for your website.

 Did you add virtual class options in 2021 with new equipment?
 From cameras to light kits to software, every purchase was essential to keep your business up and running!
 These could also become important dance studio tax deductions.

 6. Makeup and costumes

-With so many recitals and competitions on hold, we know this may not be a big one this year.
-However, if you did spend on makeup or costumes for virtual events, it could actually be an important deduction.
+We know this may not be a big one this year, but if you did spend on makeup or costumes for virtual events, it could actually be an important deduction.

 Even dry cleaning or laundry costs for these items are deductible.

 This type of dance equipment often qualifies as a write-off when you file your taxes.